 - Expert witness and consulting services for equity-related litigation.

-Alisa is the author of two books on equity compensation: The Stock Options Book (2004 – 2016; 17th Ed.: 2016), a comprehensive overview (used as the core text for the Santa Clara University/Certified Equity Professional Institute (CEPI) credentialing program), and The Law Of Equity Compensation (2006)(Baker and Rosen), a treatise on equity compensation-related litigation from 2001-2005.
-She is a contributing author to Selected Issues in Equity Compensation (2000-2016).
-Her articles have appeared in publications ranging from The Wall Street Journal to the Journal of Taxation, and she is a frequent contributor to on-line and print journals in her field.
+Alisa is the author of two books on equity compensation: The Stock Options Book (2004 – 2017; 18th Ed.: 2017), a comprehensive overview (used as the core text for the Santa Clara University/Certified Equity Professional Institute (CEPI) credentialing program), and The Law Of Equity Compensation (2006)(Baker and Rosen), a treatise on equity compensation-related litigation from 2001-2005.
+She is a contributing author to Selected Issues in Equity Compensation (2000-2018).
+Her articles have appeared in publications ranging from The Wall Street Journal to the Journal of Taxation, and she has been a frequent contributor to on-line and print journals in her field.
 Alisa has been quoted in, and sourced by, such news outlets as the San Jose Mercury News, the San Francisco Chronicle, The Recorder, and Bloomberg News.
 Speaking engagements have included numerous appearances before industry groups including the National Association of Stock Plan Professionals, the National Center for Employee Ownership, the E-Trade Business Solutions Group and the Society for Human Resources Management.
 She is a founding member of the Board of Advisors of the Certified Equity Professional Institute, and currently serves on the MyStockOptions Board of Advisors, the myNQDC Board of Advisors and the NCEO Stock Option Advisory Board.
 She was a longtime member of the editorial board of the Journal of Employee Ownership Law and Finance.
-In San Francisco, Alisa is Producing Artistic Director of Three Girls Theatre Company.
+After hours, Alisa is a distinguished professional playwright (under the pen name AJ Baker) and the Executive Artistic Director of in San Francisco.
 She served on the Board of Directors of the San Francisco Child Abuse Prevention Center and PlayGround.

 Alisa received her B.A. and M.A. in English with honors, and her M.S. in higher education with distinction from the University of Pennsylvania in Philadelphia.
 She earned her J.D. with honors from Georgetown University Law Center in Washington, D.C., where she was an associate editor of the Georgetown Law Journal.
 She has been a Teaching Fellow at Stanford Law School and an adjunct lecturer in Executive Compensation at Golden Gate University.
-In 2009, Alisa was elected a Fellow of the American College of Employee Benefits Counsel, a recognition by her peers of her distinguished accomplishments in the field.
-Since 2013, Alisa has been named to the SuperLawyer List for her employment law practice, and recognized as one of the top woman lawyers in Northern California.
+In 2009, Alisa was elected a Fellow of the American College of Employee Benefits Counsel, a recognition by her peers of her outstanding accomplishments in the field.
+Since 2013, Alisa has been named annually to the for her employment law practice, and recognized as one of the in Northern California.

-Prior to establishing Levine & Baker LLP with partner Richard E. Levine, Alisa was a partner with the Mountain View law firm GCA Law Partners LLP (formerly General Counsel Associates), and before that practiced with the employee benefits group at Wilson Sonsini Goodrich & Rosati and the tax group at Fenwick & West.
+Prior to establishing Levine & Baker LLP with partner Micheal Shah, Alisa was a partner with the Mountain View law firm GCA Law Partners LLP (formerly General Counsel Associates), and before that practiced with the employee benefits group at Wilson Sonsini Goodrich & Rosati and the tax group at Fenwick & West.
 During 2000-2001, she served as Executive Vice President/General Counsel of Snapfish.com Corporation in San Francisco.

 During the past several years, Rick has concentrated on the representation of employees, often highly compensated executives, in disputes with current or former employers.
 Prior to the establishment of Levine & Baker, Rick also represented the employer side.
 Rick’s long experience on both sides of employment disputes gives him an unusual perspective and understanding of the issues.
 He brings this perspective not only to litigation, but to counseling clients in pre-dispute and contract negotiation contexts, as well as to his occasional role as a mediator of employment disputes.